-Schools also implemented screening testing in order to identify and isolate individuals with asymptomatic COVID-19 infections and break the chain of transmission.
+Schools also implemented screening testing to identify and isolate individuals with asymptomatic COVID-19 infections and break the chain of transmission.
 As shown in Figure 3, across the five school districts that we profiled that had implemented regular (at least weekly) screening testing of most staff and students and that shared their data with us, screening testing identified about 44 percent (153 out of 345) of all COVID-19 cases reported to the districts.
-In the absence of screening testing reduced the number of infected individuals attending schools in-person, we lack data to evaluate whether proactively identifying and isolating these cases also decreased in-school COVID-19 transmission rates.
-Analyses that have modelled the predicted impact of weekly screening testing indicate that the practice should substantially reduce transmission,14 with the largest benefits expected when test results are returned rapidly.15
+In the absence of screening testing, these cases would likely have been identified later or not at all.
+However, while screening